 2013.
 Witness Phillips testified that costs of capital have declined since DEC's last rate case.
 Every quarter, RRA, an affiliate of SNL Financial, updates its Major Rate Case Decisions report that covers electric and natural gas utility rate case outcomes.
 Specifically, this report tracks the authorized rates of return on equity resulting from utility rate cases.
-The most recent report, updated through September 30, 2017, shows that the national average authorized rate of return on equity for electric utilities in the first nine months of this year is 9.63%, nearly 60 basis points below DEC's currently authorized rate of return on equity.
-Witness Phillips concluded that DEC's current approved rate of return on equity, and definitely DEC's requested rate of return on equity, are significantly above the current market cost of equity.
+The most recent report, updated through September 30, 2017, shows that the national average authorized rate of return on equity for electric utilities in the first nine months of this year is 9.63%, nearly 60 basis points below DEC's currently authorized rate of return on equity, and definitely DEC's requested rate of return on equity, are significantly above the current market cost of equity.
 Witness Phillips recommended that the Commission authorize a rate of return on equity that does not exceed the national average of 9.63%.